 Overview

-Education is one of the most effective ways to support the underserved communities of Philippines which are poverty stricken.
-As a volunteer in the Teaching Program in Philippines, volunteers will get to assist local teachers in developing students’ reading, writing and speaking skills in English.
+Education is one of the most effective ways to support the under served communities of the Philippines which are poverty stricken.
+As a volunteer in the Teaching Program in the Philippines, volunteers will get to assist local teachers in developing students’ reading, writing and speaking skills in English.
 Additional classes are also facilitated for Mathematics and Science.
 Placements are also offered in Special Education (SPED) schools to assist teachers in mentoring students with physical and mental challenges.
-Special schools that coach and mentors deaf, mute, and autistic children also need enthusiastic volunteers.
+Special schools that coach and mentor deaf, mute, and autistic children also need enthusiastic volunteers.
 A fulfilling and impactful way to help rural communities, volunteering for Filipinos will certainly be a learning experience for all.

 Volunteer Work Schedule

-• Sunday - Orientation.
-An orientation session will be conducted by the local coordinator, covering topic areas; such as safety, culture, language, places to visit, behavior, food, another suggestion over things to do in the Philippines.
+Monday - Orientation.
+An orientation session will be conducted by the local coordinator, covering topic areas; such as safety, culture, language, places to visit, behaviour, food, and other suggestions over things to do in the Philippines

-• Lunch - 12:00 pm to 01:00 pm (volunteers need to arrange lunch at own cost.
-They can choose to go home and cook for lunch or can buy a meal at any of the nearest food joints.)
+Lunch - 12:00 pm to 01:00 pm (volunteers need to arrange lunch at their own cost.
+Participants usually choose to eat at a restaurant or take packed food.

 Note: Please note, the schedule may vary depending on the particular project the volunteer is participating on.